All Episodes

 We're working on trying to walk again without crutches.

-So uh, you know, I can walk with crutches, but uh you know can't walk without them yet, so we're working on that.
+So, you know, I can walk with crutches, but I can't walk without them yet.

 What is your prognosis long term?

-Are you gonna get full functioning back?
+Are you going to get full functioning back?

-Well, they tell me that I I will be able to walk without crutches, you know, and hopefully that's coming up in the next few months, but whether or not it can run again and you know, play the sports are played before is an open question because I've got some real nerve damage in my especially on my left foot.
+But whether or not I can run again and play the sports I played before is an open question because I've got some real nerve damage in my, especially in my left foot.

 Is that true?

-Yeah, that means you're kind of dead.
+That means you're kind of dead.

-Yeah, a lot of people don't make it out from that.
+A lot of people don't make it out from that.

 And I lost almost all of my blood.

-I would have given you my blood, but your body probably would have rejected it.
+But your body probably would have rejected it.

-in all seriousness, thank God you're okay.
+In all seriousness, thank God you're okay.

 And that day, I will say this.

-The Capitol police were there for you because of your position.
+The Capitol Police were there for you because of your position.

-And I never saw such bravery in my life, and as somebody that is I'm I'm well versed in the use of firearms, going up against a rifle at a distance, walking into an open field with a pistol.
+And as somebody that is, I'm well-versed in the use of firearms, going up against a rifle at a distance, walking into an open field with a pistol, they're sitting ducks.

 You're done.

-If the guy is a good shot, a halfway decent shot.
+The odds of them surviving that are limited if the guy is a good shot, a halfway decent shot.

 Yeah, he had a semi-automatic rifle, 762 caliber.

-In fact, they went towards him, which the heroism and bravery, I mean, they're incredibly well trained, but police officers every day risk their lives for people and it goes unnoticed.
+In fact, they went towards him, which with the heroism and bravery, I mean, they're incredibly well trained, but police officers every day risk their lives for people and it goes unnoticed.

-That's why we all need to stand up for the police.
+That's why we all need to.

 How are they doing, by the way?